NOVA Innovation has applied to develop a tidal energy array in Petit Passage in the Bay of Fundy area of Nova Scotia.

-The project will use Nova’s 100kW turbines which have been operating in Scotland for over three years.
-The smaller turbines differ in scale to the large turbines proposed in other tidal projects - they reduce engineering, financial and environmental risk, and are better matched to produce value for the strong local supply chain located in Nova Scotia.
+The project will use Nova’s 100kW turbine - a model that has been operating in Shetland for over three years.
+The smaller turbines differ in scale to the large turbines proposed in other tidal projects.
+They reduce engineering, financial and environmental risk, and are better matched to produce value for the strong local supply chain located in Nova Scotia.

 The carefully phased plan will see the first device deployed in 2020 and operated to build understanding and confidence of performance and environmental effects.
 The operation and monitoring will be undertaken in consultation with public and statutory consultees, before proceeding with subsequent phases of the project.

 The plans will see Nova build its world leading technology in Nova Scotia creating new green jobs and establishing Nova’s North American manufacturing centre in the province.
 It will also reinforce the region’s reputation as a world leading centre in the development of tidal energy, as governments and international bodies strive for cleaner, greener ways to produce energy.

 In 2016, Nova successfully delivered the world’s first offshore tidal array at its site in Shetland, Scotland.

 In 2018, Nova worked with Tesla to add energy storage to its tidal technology.
 This created the world’s first baseload tidal power station with the ability to deliver constant, steady-state power and deliver energy on demand to meet consumer needs.